 Since PoS forgoes the energy-intensive problem solving characteristic of proof-of-work, the Ethereum transition to PoS has cut the electricity usage of the network to 0.015 Terra Watts, a 99.98\% decrease, as seen in Figure \ref{fig:electricity_consumption}.

-The last block mined under PoW\footnote{\url{https://etherscan.io/block/15537393}} was 15537393 by F2 Pool Old at 6:42:42 AM GMT.
+The last block mined under PoW\footnote{\url{https://etherscan.io/block/15537393}} was 15537393 by F2 Pool Old at 6:42:42 AM GMT on September 15, 2022.
 It included only one ERC-721 (NFT) transaction.
 The first PoS block\footnote{The block was in slot 4700013, epoch 146875.
 A \textit{slot} is a time period of 12 seconds in which a validator can propose a block.
-There are 32 slots in one \textit{epoch}.} 15537394 was a normal sized block\footnote{\url{https://etherscan.io/block/15537394}} with 80 transactions, but it included a 45 Ether (ETH) priority fee (\textit{tip}) We will drop the last PoW and first PoS blocks in most of our analysis, which will focus on the 1,000 blocks preceding and following the merge.
+There are 32 slots in one \textit{epoch}.} 15537394 was a normal sized block\footnote{\url{https://etherscan.io/block/15537394}} with 80 transactions, but it included a 45 Ether (ETH) priority fee (\textit{tip}) We will drop the transition day, September 15, in most of our analysis, analyzing one month event windows around that date.